-I am taking photographs completely out of my passion and always for myself to enjoy and live with nature.
-Over few years, I have always tried to tell some photo-story to my viewers and the magic of nature through different genre of photography.
+I am taking photographs completely out of my passion and always for myself to enjoy and to live with nature.
+Over few years now, I have always been to tell some photo-story to my viewers.
+The magic of nature through different genre of photography.

-As an amateur photographer, I had always the privilege of interacting with many talented photographers around, discussing their work and the style of photography.
+As an amateur photographer, I had always the privilege of interacting with many talented photographers around, discussing about their photography work.

 Can you tell us something about the 'world of photography'?

 Photography to me is something that appeals me so much.
 I see everything so very much astounding and appealing.
 I see everything has their own story to express through photographs or images, which I feel speaks much more than expressing through writings of poem, essay, etc. Photography is all about being creative.
 The two most important aspects to keep in mind during photography is light and imaginative mind.
 Photography to me is perhaps everything that connects me so well with nature.

 Which photographers influenced you and how did they influence your thinking and photographing skills?

 Well, to tell about the photographers; I have a long list of great photographers around the world to whom I always trust and follow their work constantly.
 Amongst all their work, I usually follow them for the technical aspects and the clarity of thoughts in their images.
 To tell closely about the photographers who has influenced me the most is, Mr. Yeshey Dorji, a bird photographer and a great blogger - only professional photographer in Bhutan.
 I liked his both bird and landscape images.
 To me he is exceptionally a good photographer.
 I also follow many foreign wild life photographers, landscape photographers, street photographers and portrait photographers to keep up my work alive and progressive.
 I liked; kiran Poonacha, Praveen Mohandas, AK Sahay, Sudhir Shivaram for birds and animals photography.

 As an amateur photographer, among your works, which one is your favorite?
 Why?